Nevada, Missouri: History

 When French explorers entered the region in the late 17th century, they encountered the indigenous Osage people, who controlled a vast area extending west from present-day Saint Louis, including territories now within several states.
 The Osage Village State Historic Site, formerly known as the Carrington Osage Village Site, is located on a hilltop above the Osage River valley.
 Archeological evidence shows an Osage band that lived there had nearly 200 lodges and an estimated population of 2,000 to 3,000; they occupied the area from about 1700–1775.
 They were the most influential people in the region and were integral to the fur trade.

-After the United States acquired the territory west of the Mississippi River in the Louisiana Purchase, through the rest of the 19th century, it gradually forced the Osage to cede their lands and remove to Indian Territory.
+After the United States acquired the territory west of the Mississippi River in the Louisiana Purchase, through the rest of the 19th century, it stole the Osage lands, and forced the Osage to cede their lands and remove to Indian Territory.
 This site has been designated as a National Historic Landmark for its significance to the Osage people and American history.

 Nevada was originally called "Hog Eye" by European-American settlers, and under that name was platted in 1855.
 The town's name was changed to Nevada by circuit and county clerk DeWitt C. Hunter, after Nevada City, California, where he had been a gold miner.

 From 1897 to 1933, Nevada was home to the Weltmer Institute of Suggestive Therapeutics, founded by Sidney Abram Weltmer and Joseph H. Kelly.
 Weltmer bought a 17-room mansion, built in 1886 by Frank P. Anderson, a successful railroad builder.
 They wanted a facility large enough so that they could have patients stay for extended periods in a kind of boarding house.
 During the early 20th century, this healing institute attracted thousands of clients who believed in Weltmer's cures by mental healing.
 People paid $100 to stay for a 10-day course of treatment.
 They also paid for instructional classes.
 The institute also conducted a large mail-order business for classes and a kind of treatment by mail.
 It held lectures attracting several hundred people at a time.